diyatop1204/MazeProgram/README.md

 'Maze1.txt' is being used in the current simulation - to change open BinaryMaze.java in preferred IDE and manually change to 'Maze2.txt' where indicated (```getMazeFile("Maze2.txt");```)

 To create your own maze text file, the following format is required:
-- Header: The first line contains the number of edges, columns, and rows.
+* Header: The first line contains the number of edges, columns, and rows.
-- Vertices: Each subsequent line defines a vertex with its name, x and y positions, and names of linked vertices.
+* Vertices: Each subsequent line defines a vertex with its name, x and y positions, and names of linked vertices.
 "A" is used to represent no linked vertex (null).
+  * View 'Maze1.txt' & 'Maze2.txt' as examples

 This file will need to be saved in the 'MazeProgram' folder in order to run the program.
 Manually change text file name in BinaryMaze.java (follow instructions above).